 \subsection{Resolved star count profile}

-We inferred the resolved stellar profile of IC\,10 by computing the number density of RGB stars in 0.25\,kpc-width elliptical annuli with increasing galactocentric distance, adopting the ellipse parameters of $e=0.12$ and $\mathrm{PA}=\ang{0;;}$ derived for the bulk of the stellar population in Fig.~\ref{fig:ellipse_fit}.
+We inferred the resolved stellar profile of IC\,10 by computing the number density of RGB stars in concentric elliptical annuli with a fixed radial step of 0.25\,kpc, starting from an inner radius of $\sim$0.5\,kpc and extending outward to the maximum radius probed by our data.
+For the annuli, we adopted the ellipse parameters of $e=0.12$ and $\mathrm{PA}=\ang{0;;}$ derived for the bulk of the stellar population in Fig.~\ref{fig:ellipse_fit}.
 RGB stars were selected from the reddening-corrected CMD, but completeness corrections, as derived in Appendix~\ref{sc:artificial}, were applied to the observed, uncorrected magnitudes.
 For each annulus, we binned the RGB stars in intervals of 0.5\,mag in the \IH colour and 0.5\,mag in \HE, computed the counts in each bin, and then divided them by the completeness of the corresponding colour-magnitude bin computed in the same annulus.
 The final counts were then computed as the sum of the corrected counts in all the bins.
 Errors on the profile were derived accounting for both the Poissonian $\sqrt{N}$ error on the observed number of star counts (which is the dominant component) and the uncertainty on the completeness fraction, estimated as $\sqrt{N_{\rm out}}/N_{\rm inp}$, where $N_{\rm inp}$ and $N_{\rm out}$ are, for each colour-magnitude bin, the number of injected and recovered artificial stars, respectively.